 Have you ever wondered where you can find the most beautiful ruin in Ireland?
-The old castle ruin atop Rock of Cashel may just be the one you’re looking for.
+Well, the old castle ruin atop Rock of Cashel may just be the one you’re looking for.
 Rock of Cashel was, without a doubt, the most impressive historic site I encountered during my round trip in Ireland’s Ancient East.
 Its startling beauty, however, is only one of its fascinating assets.
 This centuries-old ruin stands on the land of the old kings of Munster.

 I recently visited a country I had barely explored before: Ireland!
 I remember going on a weekend trip with my mother and sister.
 We briefly explored the city of Dublin, but flew back home after only a few days.
 That was several years ago, so Ireland was still largely unknown territory for me.
 This time, I had very high hopes and I was definitely not disappointed.
 I found the green meadows and fluffy sheep I was looking for, but discovered much more.
 After four days in East Ireland, I quickly realised that the area is a veritable treasure trove for ruin and abandoned building lovers.

-Rock of Cashel: The History behind the Cathedral
+Rock of Cashel: The History Behind the Most Beautiful Ruin in Ireland

 The crumbling cathedral on top of the hill made for a enchantingly eerie sight as we approached the Rock of Cashel.
 Getting up close and walking around the ruin was even better.
 The Rock of Cashel is situated in Tipperary County, nearby the small town of, you guessed it, Cashel.